vyomasystems-lab/challenges-tanujsindhwani1992/level2_design/README.md

 The updated design is checked in at https://github.com/vyomasystems-lab/challenges-tanujsindhwani1992/blob/master/level2_design_bug_free/mkbitmanip.v

 ## Verification Strategy
-The verification strategy used for the verification of Sequener Design design is as follows:
+The verification strategy used for the verification of BitManipulation Processor Design design is as follows:

 ```
 a) An Instruction Dictionary was created for all opcodes mentioned in the ref model.